 SEED is an Intermediary Lender under SBA’s Micro Loan Program.
 SEED has access to $5 million in SBA loan funds to assist micro businesses.
-SEED also has grant funds provided by the state of Massachusetts.
+SEED also has grant funds provided by the State of Massachusetts, and the CDFI Fund.

-The following lending institutions have contributed a cash match to establish the program:
+The following lending institutions have contributed a cash contribution to the required loan loss reserve fund:

 - Eastern Bank

 - Rockland Trust Company